-Your home insurance policy will clearly list the damages it does and does not protect you for.
+Your home insurance policy will list the damages it does and does not cover.
 Different policies cover different perils.
-If fireworks catch a tree on fire in your front yard that spreads to your home, your home insurance policy will protect you since it was accidental.
+If fireworks catch a tree on fire in your front yard that spreads to your home, your home insurance policy will likely protect you since it was accidental.
 Defective fireworks that lead to injuring a friend could be protected under your medical payments section of home insurance.
 Similarly, your liability coverage within your home policy would protect you if fireworks accidentally shot into your neighbor’s house and shattered a window.

 How Much Does a Fire Insurance Claim Cost?